-- 15.1 An individual may seek a personal licence whether or not they have current employment or business interests associated with the use of the licence. - 15.2 The Board will grant a personal licence if it is satisfied that the applicant: - is over 18 years of age - possesses a relevant licensing qualification - has not been convicted of any relevant offence or foreign offence - 15.3 When an applicant has an unspent conviction for a relevant offence, the Board will liaise with Police Scotland.
-If Police Scotland object to the application, the application will be dealt with at a Board meeting, when it will consider carefully whether the grant of the licence will be in the interests of the crime prevention objective.
-It will consider the seriousness and relevance of any conviction, the period that has elapsed since the offences were committed and any mitigating circumstances.
-If not satisfied that grant of the application will promote the crime prevention objective, the Board will refuse it.
+- 15.1 An individual may seek a personal licence whether or not they have current employment or business interests associated with the use of the licence. - 15.2 The Board will grant a personal licence if it is satisfied that the applicant: - is over 18 years of age - possesses a relevant licensing qualification - does not already hold a personal licence - no personal licence previously held by the applicant has been revoked within 5 years of the date of application (other than for failure to comply with training requirements in the statutory timescales) - has not been convicted of any relevant offence or foreign offence - 15.3 When an applicant has an unspent conviction for a relevant offence, the Board will liaise with Police Scotland.
+If Police Scotland object to the application, the application will be dealt with at a Board meeting, when it will consider carefully whether a ground for refusal applies.
+The grounds for refusal are that, having regard to the licensing objectives, the applicant is not a fit and proper person to be the holder of a personal licence or that it is otherwise necessary to refuse the application for the purposes of any of the licensing objectives.